PennyLaneAI/pennylane/doc/code/qml_fermi.rst

 a⁺(0) a(0) a⁺(3) a(3)

-The Fermi words can be linearly combined to create fermionic operators that we call a Fermi Sentence.
+The Fermi words can be linearly combined to create fermionic operators that we call a Fermi sentence.
 For instance, a fermionic Hamiltonian such as :math:`H = 1.2 a^{\dagger}_0 a_0  + 2.3 a^{\dagger}_3 a_3` can be constructed as

 >>> h = 1.2 * qml.FermiC(0) * qml.FermiA(0) + 2.3 * qml.FermiC(3) * qml.FermiA(3)